jschwa95/jschwa95.github.io/_interviews/juul.md

 <i> Editors note: At this point, Sarah and Ian consider going to Rochester to visit some friends. </i>

-J: I’ve gotta get up there to visit my friends in <a href="https://fullbody.bandcamp.com/">Full Body</a>, that I haven’t seen in a long time.They’re really good.
-I accidentally ended up at the <a href="https://www.youtube.com/watch?v=GhHwuPNA-j4">Jesus Lizard</a> New Year’s show with them in New York, and I didn’t know they were gonna be there and it was the last time I saw them.
+J: I’ve gotta get up there to visit my friends in <a style="color: yellow" href="https://fullbody.bandcamp.com/">Full Body</a>, that I haven’t seen in a long time.They’re really good.
+I accidentally ended up at the <a style="color: yellow" href="https://www.youtube.com/watch?v=GhHwuPNA-j4">Jesus Lizard</a> New Year’s show with them in New York, and I didn’t know they were gonna be there and it was the last time I saw them.
 It was a weird sort of constellation of a bunch of people that I knew, and part of that was the entire band Full Body.

 <b>L: I miss that, going to shows and even if it’s not crowded, having a bunch of random people that you kind of know from different places there.</b>